nahorgebre/ma-650/README.md

 ## Repository Layout

 `Thesis` contains the LaTeX code to produce the written Thesis.
-The document can be built using TeXnicCenter and MiKTeX.
+The document can be built using the `build.sh` script to compile the Thesis and output `thesis.pdf`.

 `Code` contains the source code to reproduce the experiments in this Thesis.